Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 ### Home

 - The Front Image shows the Image of Restaurant.
-- In the Menu section having MainCourse, Starters and Desserts.
+- In the Menu section having Main Course, Starters and Desserts.
 While clicked on it goes to Menu Page.
 - Slides of Images
 - Footer contains contact details, social network and address.

 ### Menu